Choose the right wire puller

 • Type of drawing block hookup

-• Length of puller assembly needed
+• Required length of puller assembly

 PULLER STYLE COMPARISON